 - If your dates are dry and hard, you may have a difficult time processing the ingredients into a sticky dough.
-If this is the case, simply add 1 tsp melted coconut oil.
+If this is the case, simply add 1 teaspoon melted coconut oil.
 Alternatively, add in a few extra medjool dates.

 - Serving Size: 1 ball